oscafrica/documentation/src/GOVERNANCE.md

 Projects which lose their project lead during the incubation or maturity phase are at risk of failing.
-Should this occur, the project's maintainer community should agree who would want to be/be able to be the new project lead and follow the election process as outlined in "Electing Maintainers".
+Should this occur, the project's maintainer community should agree who would want to be/be able to be the new project lead and follow the election process as outlined in [Maintainers Election](https://github.com/oscommunityafrica/docs/blob/master/src/GOVERNANCE.md#maintainer-elections).

 If a project lead leaves during the formation phase without finding a successor, we assume that the project does not have enough momentum and will not go ahead.